List of Emmerdale characters introduced in 1990: George Starkey

+George appeals to Chris' father, Frank, but he refuses to help him.
+George then threatens to expose a dark secret unless he complies, which Frank refuses to do so again.
+George then reveals to Chris that Frank is behind the death of his mother, Jean five years earlier.
+Frank refuses to give George a reference, and he leans on Frank's current wife Kim to get Frank to change his mind but his request falls on deaf ears.
+George then spray-paints that Frank killed Jean, on the Woolpack Wall which results in an enraged Chris attacking him.
+This is not enough to stop George writing the same statement on the side of his truck and causes a scene at the Hunt Ball.
+Frank then reveals the truth about Jean's death, which was a suicide by overdosing on painkillers while he left a walk.
+George then leaves the village as his plan for revenge fails.

 Elsa Feldmann

 Elsa Chappell (née Feldmann) first appeared in 1990 with her mother Elizabeth and brother Michael after they were being evicted from their house by Frank Tate.
 Elsa soon began dating Nick Bates and they got engaged and planned to marry on Valentine's Day 1991.
 However, Elsa was pregnant and gave birth to a daughter, Alice.
 As they were unable to get her to the hospital in time, Zoe Tate acted as midwife and helped deliver Alice.
 The couple separated, with Elsa leaving Nick on Christmas Day 1991, taking Alice with her.
 She soon realized that she wasn't ready for motherhood and Alice returned to Nick custody before Elsa left the village.

 Following the death of her mother in the plane crash in December 1993, Elsa returned to Emmerdale for her funeral and tried to get custody by spreading rumours that Nick and his best friend, Archie Brooks, were gay.
 However, a court ruled in Nick's favour and Elsa left the village.
 After living in Australia for a while, Elsa returned in 1999 with a new husband, Brett, and stepson, Shane, hoping to take Alice to live with her in Australia.
 During Elsa's absence, Nick was imprisoned for manslaughter after killing a poacher and Alice went to live with his sister, Kathy Glover.
 Kathy, who was very close to her niece, let Elsa take Alice as she saw Alice wanted parents and a step brother, not an aunt.
 Kathy visited Elsa in 2001 and brought Alice home but Elsa followed and after seeing that Alice was happy with Kathy, suggested that Kathy join them to Australia with her and Alice.
 Kathy agreed and they returned to Australia.